 Not only did the good doctor take his own medicine when he bought – for £40 – a marshy plot of land near Brighton, which stands to this date as the biggest house in town, his dissertation encouraged crowds of others to follow him.

-There continues to be more modern takes on the health-giving properties of life near the sea – and three of these are related in a recent story published by the Daily Mail newspaper:
+There continue to be more modern takes on the health-giving properties of life near the sea – and three of these are related in a recent story.

 Rejuvenate your body and mind